nbr23/ydl-podcast/README.md

 - `format`: file format to force youtube-dl to use (eg mp4, webm, mp3 for audio only…)
 - `best`: force best quality (only useful when specifying a format).
+- `ydl_options`: list of raw youtube-dl options to use.
+For experienced users, since this will likely yield issues if not understood.

 ## Usage